-In Austria already since the time of the settlement by the Celts Winegrowing operated just under 3,000 years ago.
-The Burgenland community Zagersdorf and the Lower Austrian community Stillfried in the Weinviertel are considered the oldest wine-growing communities in Austria.
-In both places grape seeds were found, which from the time 700 and 900 v.
-Chr.
-Chr.
-Originate and clearly the species Vitis vinifera are assigned.
-The lifting of the emperor Domitian (51-96) ban on the planting of vines outside Italy by emperors Probus (232-282) had a positive effect on viticulture.
-For in the Roman provinces of Noricum (Upper and Lower Austria) and Pannonia (Burgenland) an orderly viticulture culture began.
-In the almost 200 years of turmoil of the migration of peoples from the end of the 4th century, viticulture almost came to a standstill due to many devastations.
+In Austria, viticulture has been practised since the time of the Celtic settlement almost 3,000 years ago.
+The Burgenland community of Zagersdorf and the Lower Austrian community of Stillfried in the Weinviertel are considered the oldest winegrowing communities in Austria.
+In both places grape seeds were found which date from 700 and 900 BC respectively and can be clearly assigned to the species Vitis vinifera.
+The lifting by Emperor Domitian (51-96) of the ban on planting vines outside Italy by Emperor Probus (232-282) had a positive effect on viticulture.
+This was the beginning of an orderly winegrowing culture in the Roman provinces of Noricum (Upper and Lower Austria) and Pannonia (Burgenland).
+In the almost 200 years of the turmoil of the migration of nations from the end of the 4th century onwards, viticulture came to a virtual standstill due to many devastations.

-A revival took place again only from the 9th century under the influence of Emperor Charlemagne (742-814).
-Special services to the viticulture are the order of the Benedictine and Cistercian attributed.
-In the Middle Ages were mainly the monasteries Stift Göttweig (Kremstal) Stift Klosterneuburg (Wagram), Stift Melk (Wachau) and Stift Heiligenkreuz (Thermenregion) Carrier of the viticulture culture.
-This also made a significant contribution Dinstlgut (Wachau).
-The oldest Austrian winegrowing regulations with regulations regarding working hours and stipulated punishments in case of grape theft stems from the Habsburg Duke Albrecht II (1298-1358) from the year 1352.
-Already in the Middle Ages there was also a classification into wine quality classes.
+A revival only took place again from the 9th century onwards under the influence of Emperor Charlemagne (742-814).
+Special merits in viticulture are attributed to the orders of the Benedictines and Cistercians.
+In the Middle Ages, the monasteries of Göttweig Abbey (Kremstal), Klosterneuburg Abbey (Wagram), Melk Abbey (Wachau) and Heiligenkreuz Abbey (Thermenregion) were the main bearers of viticulture.
+The Dinstlgut (Wachau) also made an important contribution.
+The oldest Austrian viticulture regulation with regulations concerning working hours and fixed penalties for grape theft dates back to the Habsburg Duke Albrecht II.
+(1298-1358) from the year 1352.
+Already in the Middle Ages there was also a division into wine quality classes.

-Under Maria Theresa (1717-1780) orders were issued for the use of cheap wine.
-It originated many vinegar-settlers, liquor distilleries and mustard production grape, Under Emperor Josef II (1741-1790) was allowed on 17 August 1784 in a written decree, the own made at place also to sell in your own house.
-He thus laid the foundation for the this year, In the 19th century, there were some disasters.
-An extreme cold snap, imported from America fungal diseases, as well as a negative climax the phylloxera devastated whole wine-growing areas.
-The pest probably reached Austria in 1867, when August-Wilhelm Freiherr von Babo (1827-1894), director of the founded in 1860 Klosterneuburger Weinbauinstituts, from Germany got American vines.
+Under Maria Theresa (1717-1780) orders were issued for the exploitation of cheap wine.
+Many vinegar boiling plants, schnapps distilleries and mustard production from grape must were established.
+Under Emperor Joseph II.
+(1741-1790), a written decree on 17 August 1784 allowed the sale of fencing in his own house.
+He thus laid the foundation for the Heuriger.
+In the 19th century there were some catastrophes.
+An extreme cold spell, fungal diseases brought in from America and, as a negative climax, phylloxera devastated entire wine-growing regions.
+The pest probably reached Austria in 1867, when August-Wilhelm Freiherr von Babo (1827-1894), director of the Klosterneuburger Weinbauinstitut, founded in 1860, received American vines as a gift from Germany.

-A milestone in the Austrian wine history was by Robert Schlumberger (1814-1879).
-This presented in 1846 after the Méthode champenoise produced "Vöslauer white sparkling wine", which became a great success.
-After the Second World War, the old structures were changed through rationalization and mechanization.
-The change to the new one training system the so-called high culture by Lenz Moser III.
-(1905-1978) in Rohrendorf at Krems in Lower Austria enabled the use of state-of-the-art equipment.
-By using diethylene glycol it came in 1985 to wine scandal, As a result, stricter laws and, above all, controls were introduced in Austria, which made a decisive contribution to improving quality.
-In 1993 the project became Certification of vines started with the aim to improve the quality in the long term by analyzing and selecting the best possible vine material.
+A milestone in Austrian wine history was set by Robert Schlumberger (1814-1879).
+In 1846 he presented his "Vöslauer white sparkling wine" produced according to the Méthode champenoise, which became a great success.
+After the Second World War the old structures were changed by rationalisation and mechanisation.
+The conversion to the new form of education of the so-called high culture by Lenz Moser III.
+(1905-1978) in Rohrendorf near Krems in Lower Austria enabled the use of the most modern equipment.
+The use of diethylene glycol led to a wine scandal in 1985.
+However, this led to the introduction of stricter laws and above all controls in Austria, which contributed decisively to the improvement of quality.
+In 1993 the project Certification of Vines was started with the aim of increasing the quality in the long term through analysis and selection of the healthiest possible vine material.

-Austria is characterized by a continental-pannonian climate.
-There are cold winters and hot, dry summers with a long one growth cycle, Warm, sunny summer days with often cool nights and mild autumn days are typical of most wine regions.
-The average annual rainfall in the East is 400 millimeters, in Styria it can be 800 millimeters or more.
-Positive influence have the Danube and Lake Neusiedl in Burgenland.
-On the banks of the second largest steppe lake in Europe, grapes of the Ausbruch, Beerenauslese and Trockenbeerenauslese (or Ausbruch) grades often ripen in late autumn.
-Due to the often very low temperatures from December to January, there is also considerable production in the East Eiswein possible.
+Austria is characterised by a continental-Pannonian climate.
+There are cold winters and hot, dry summers with long vegetation cycles.
+Warm, sunny summer days with often cool nights and mild autumn days are typical for most wine-growing regions.
+The average annual rainfall in the east is 400 millimetres, in Styria it can be as much as 800 millimetres and more.
+The Danube and its two tributaries Krems and Kamp as well as Lake Neusiedl in Burgenland have a very positive influence on the climate.
+On the shores of the second largest steppe lake in Europe, grapes of the Ausbruch, Beerenauslese and Trockenbeerenauslese (or Ausbruch) grades often ripen in late autumn.
+Due to the often very low temperatures from December to January, a considerable production of ice wine is also possible in the east.

-The altitude is usually about 200 meters, in Lower Austria to 400 meters, the highest vineyards are located in Styria to 560 meters above sea level.
-The vineyards are mostly in temperate climates without extremes, such as on the 47th and 48th parallel; comparable to the French Burgundy, The soil types are quite different.
-In Lower Austria, in the Weinviertel and in the Danube valley loess, in the Kremstal valley and in the Wachau primary rock and in the Thermenregion Kalk prevail.
-In Burgenland, the soils consist mainly of slate, clay, marl, loess and sand, as well as of brown earth and volcanic soil in Styria.
+The altitude is mostly about 200 meters, in Lower Austria up to 400 meters, the highest vineyards are in Styria up to 560 meters above sea level.
+The wine regions are mostly located in temperate climate zones without extremes, about 47th and 48th latitude; comparable to the French Burgundy.
+The soil types are quite different.
+In Lower Austria, loess predominates in the Weinviertel and Danube valley, primary rock in the Kremstal and Wachau valleys, and limestone in the thermal region.
+In Burgenland the soils consist mainly of slate, loam, marl, loess and sand, and in Styria of brown earth and volcanic soils.

-Austria is in three Wine regions structured (until 2009 there were four with Wien ).
-These are wine country (with the generic wine regions Burgenland, Lower Austria and Wien ), Steirerland (Styria) and Bergland (other federal states).
-All nine federal states are generic winegrowing areas, the largest four are divided into specific winegrowing areas (eg specific WG Wachau in the generic WG NÖ).
-All wine regions are in the European Wine growing zone B (Germany mostly in A).
-From the year 2002, the origin-specific DAC system introduced.
-The following hectares are different for each wine-growing region from different years (2015 to 2017); however the operating figures all from 2015:
+Austria is divided into three wine-growing regions (until 2009 there were four, including Vienna).
+These are Weinland (with the generic wine-growing regions of Burgenland, Lower Austria and Vienna), Steirerland (Styria) and Bergland (remaining provinces).
+All nine Länder are generic wine regions, the largest four are divided into specific wine regions (e.g. specific WG Wachau in the generic WG NÖ).
+All wine-growing areas are located in European wine-growing zone B (Germany mostly in A).
+From the 2002 vintage onwards, the origin-specific DAC system was introduced.
+The following hectare values are from different years (2015 to 2017) for each wine-growing region; however, the farm figures are all from 2015:

 |Eisenberg DAC (formerly Southern Burgenland)||708||515||499|